Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

  [ ] 12022∘01∘03: clocksin∘mellish, 12022 day
 [ ] ref(err):
  ∘https://www.fairwork.gov.au/employment-conditions/public-holidays/2022-public-holidays#ACT
+[ ] implementation strats (~s~i~c~; some of this is alien to me now, after all of this ttime, but these are among my most valuable notes; intending to implement all strats in all dialects, the /easy|lazy/ way, and even autoportr them so i can ddospam all the employment adware at market):
+ [ ] implementation (specificity v generality) /details|deets/; transpiler, complexity analysis, eta, esa, golf,..
+  [ ] d_ declarative descriptions; descriptively intelligent eval; describe the self-hackable problem, and it hacks itself #metahacking
+  [ ] r_ recursive definition; lazy eval; recursion; recursively thunking into memory [ ] a_ accumulation wrapper; strict eval; tail call optimisation strats v unification optimisation strats v (intelligent) cpu scheduling management engines
+  [ ] l_ dcg domain specific (lin)guistics; prescriptively intelligent eval; monadic /difference|differential/ lists
+   [ ] /hole?y/ difference /structures|lists/ from clocksin.mellish are different from difference chains in learn prolog now!
+   [ ] use p_ for /polymorphism|polymorphic|camo/
+   [ ] use h_ for /hole?y/ implementation; impleMENtation, impLEMENtation,..
+   [ ] use ph_ for p,hole = /pee ?hole/
+   [ ] use l_ for lazy list
+  [ ] use /recursion|append/ for prototyping, use accumulators for optimisation(s)
+  [ ] independence /avoids|prevents|reduces/ (meta)circular dependencies
-[ ] dialects:
+   [ ] all dialects; tr(isomorphism expansion s/is to/-->/ macro(preprocess) expansion)
+   [ ] all distros; (i'll add the rest of all of this later, but anyone should have /an? ideas?/ for this rememberallline) [ ] dialects:
  [ ] swipl().
  [ ] (racket racklog minikanren datalog); need to update the other repo redatalog